prysmaticlabs/prysm/sharding/README.md

 # Go-Ethereum Sharding Alpha Implementation

 Prysmatic Labs will begin by focusing its implementation entirely on the **Ruby Release** from our roadmap.
 We plan on being as pragmatic as possible to create something that can be locally run by any developer as soon as possible.
-Our initial deliverable will center around a command line tool that will serve as an entrypoint into a sharding client that allows staking to become a notary, a proposer client that allows for the creation of collation proposals, shard  state local storage, and on-chain voting of collation headers via the Sharding Manager Contract.
+Our initial deliverable will center around a command line tool that will serve as an entrypoint into a sharding node that allows staking to become a notary, proposer, manages shard state local storage, and does on-chain voting of collation headers via the Sharding Manager Contract.

 Here is a full reference spec explaining how our initial system will function: